emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Does have movies, shows and anime. ✔️
 1. Site does not have watchlists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has 4K content. ✔️
+1. Site is completely usable without an adblocker. ✔️
 1. Site works well, but doesn't look too great on mobile. ⚠️

 ***
-## LookMovie
+## UniqueStream
 ### Score: 13/24
-1. 10 second wait to get to content. ❌
-1. Site is capped at 480p. ❌
+1. Streams load very fast. ✔️
+1. Content 720p and cannot be lowered. ❌
-1. Good for both new and old content. ✔️
+1. Good for newer content but struggles finding older stuff. ⚠️
-1. Only 1 source but it is fast. ⚠️
+1. Only 1 server but it is fast. ⚠️
-1. Site does have episode auto-next. ✔️
+1. Site does not have episode auto-next. ❌
-1. Site has nice UI, feels modern, search shows results as you type. ✔️
+1. UI is good, feels very modern and search shows results as you type. ✔️
-1. Site has built in subs for most content, allows you to upload your own and make adjustments. ✔️
+1. Site is lacking subtitle features. ❌
 1. Has movies, shows and anime. ✔️
-1. Site does not have watchlists, continue watching or history. ❌
+1. Site has watch lists when you signup. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌
+1. Site is usable without an adblocker, but has occasional annoyances. ⚠️
 1. Site looks good + works well on mobile. ✔️

+***
+## FshareTV
+### Score: 13/24
+1. Streams load, but it takes a second. ⚠️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Only 3 servers but does not auto-switch if one fails. ⚠️
+1. Site has no shows so it doesn't need episode auto-next. ⚠️
+1. UI is decent but has room for improvement. ⚠️
+1. Allows searching and adjusting subtitles. ✔️
+1. Site is only movies. ❌
+1. Site has no watchlists, continue watching or history. ❌
+1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
+1. Site is usable without an adblocker, but has occasional annoyances. ⚠️
+1. Site works well, but doesn't look too great on mobile. ⚠️

+***
+## SpenFlix
+### Score: 13/24
+1. Streams load very fast. ✔️
+1. Has 1080p and can be lowered. ✔️
+1. Good for new content, but struggles to find older stuff. ⚠️
+1. 7 sources and does not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI has lots of room for improvement. ❌
+1. Has built in subs for most content. ✔️
+1. Site has movies and shows, but not much anime. ⚠️
+1. Site has continue watching. ✔️
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site is completely usable without an adblocker. ✔️
+1. Site doesn't work well or look great on mobile. ❌

 ***
 ## YesMovies